ghanshyamss/MS-Teams-Automation/README.md

 # MSteams_auto
-Auto joiner for MSteams (microsoft teams ) according to you calendar and time , with autorun + voice detection of your name to get attendance + can run over a server on a virtual machine.
+Auto joiner for MS Teams (microsoft teams ) according to you calendar and time , with autorun + voice detection of your name to get attendance + can run over a server on a virtual machine.